LIMO-EEG-Toolbox/limo_tools/README.md

 # LInear MOdeling of EEG data

-This repo is the stable version of LIMO EEG (v2) to be used with EEGLAB (https://sccn.ucsd.edu/eeglab/) for your research applications.
-The previous version (1.5) is now archived here: http://datashare.is.ed.ac.uk/handle/10283/2190

-## LIMO tutorial dataset

-With toe software we released a dataset that can now ne cited and downloaded here: http://datashare.is.ed.ac.uk/handle/10283/2189
+This is the development version of the software with new features being developped on the open.
+See the https://github.com/LIMO-EEG-Toolbox/Open-Contributions for a list of project we are eagewr to get done.

+Anyone is welcome to contribute ! drop me (@cyril) an email